The Global Evolution of Litigation Finance

 By the time the High Court gave litigation finance the green light in Fostif, the doctrines of maintenance and champerty as crimes and torts had been abolished in many Australian jurisdictionsii.
 As legal barriers to litigation

 finance fell in Australia, so began the birth of an industry that would spread across the globe.

 In the United Kingdom, where the common law doctrines of maintenance and champerty were put in place primarily to curb unscrupulous practices by noblemen during medieval times, prohibitions to third-party funding would begin to thaw upon the abolition

 of the crimes and torts of maintenance and champerty as a result of the Criminal Law Act of 1967.
-However, the Act continued to provide that if a third-party funding agreement was found to be against public policy, it would be deemed illegal and
+However, the Act continued to provide that if a litigation finance firm agreement was found to be against public policy, it would be deemed illegal

 Essentially, a CFA allows a legal representative to recover his or her legal fees and expenses plus an ‘uplift’ on their fees only if the case is successful.
 On the other hand, a DBA is a form of contingency fee agreement and allows a